RoyalHaskoningDHV/sam/docs/source/general_documents/project_approach.md

 * Predict the time (continuous) to a next event by adding a column containing time to a specific future event (like failure).
 * Predict the absence of data in a specific variable (binary) due to down time.
 Can also be shifted backwards for early warning.

+### Labelling data
+We've joined RHDHV to make use of their domain expertise, which can be implemented by having domain experts label data for us.
+Could also be anyone outside of RHDHV with domain knowledge of course ;-) We have good experience with using Grafana for labelling of time series data.
+Typically you would create a Grafana dashboard from the data that's in Influx or MongoDB, create IPA-accounts for the colleagues doing the labelling and have them use the annotation tool in Grafana to do the actual labelling in one of the graphs.
+Ask Ruben, Rutger or Fenno to get you up to speed on this.

+Grafana is part of the SAM platform and be found [here](https://grafana-sam.ynformed.nl).

 ## Sampling
 Data from sensors is usually timestamped.
 When sampling data into train/test/validation sets it is often important to **keep the time order intact**.
 After all, training on a set that is chronologically after the test set can lead to information leakage: you are predicting the past.
 This is especially the case when predicting processes that evolve over time, and thus have interdependent events, e.g. the biological Nereda process.